Skip to main content

 Professor David Siroky is recruiting JFs for his project, ‘War Beyond Firepower: Rethinking Power in Asymmetric Conflict.’
 He is exploring why weaker insurgents so often endure—and sometimes prevail—against far stronger state militaries.
 The project argues that the true foundations of power in irregular war lie not in weapons or wealth, but in invisible institutions: informal, honor-based norms of revenge, hospitality, and silence that govern behavior in communities where the state’s reach is limited.
 These norms create powerful systems of local governance that determine who fights, who cooperates, and who resists.
 Through a mix of comparative case studies (e.g., Chechnya, Afghanistan, Yemen, Iraq, Mali), statistical and computational modeling, the book aims to assess a general theory of how invisible institutions shape war and peace.
 As a Research Assistant, you will help bring this ambitious project to life by working directly with a multidisciplinary research team.
 Tasks may include collecting and coding conflict data, conducting text analysis, helping develop and train machine learning models to detect normative language in conflict reports, and synthesizing insights from political science, anthropology, economics and sociology.
 You’ll gain hands-on experience in mixed-methods research design, data management, and theory-building, while deepening your understanding of how culture, legitimacy, and informal governance shape global security.
 This is an opportunity to contribute to a project that reimagines what power means in modern warfare—and to learn cutting-edge tools for studying the invisible forces that sustain or subvert states engaged in asymmetric conflicts.

 Professor Daniel Smith is conducting research on voting and elections in the American states, particularly how election laws affect political participation and turnout.
-He is seeking students interested in learning how to collect data on state election codes, make public records requests for data, analyze observational data, and design surveys.
-Students with language skills (especially Spanish and Haitian Creole), big data (R/Python/SQL), and GIS (QGIS or ArcGIS) are especially encouraged to apply.
-Students will also meet weekly as a team with Professor Smith and Professor McDonald.
+He is seeking students interested in learning how to collect data on state election codes, make public records requests for data, analyze observational data, and designing surveys.
+Students with Qualtrics, language (especially Spanish and Haitian Creole), big data (R/Python/SQL), and GIS (QGIS or ArcGIS) skills are especially encouraged to apply.
 Previous Junior Fellows have coauthored papers/articles/book chapters with Dr. Smith.

 * Please feel free to contact the individuals listed above and browse the faculty departmental webpages to get further information about the ongoing research.